azist/azos/src/Azos/Security/readme.md

-The API apps typically authenticate users using `Access Tokens` (such as JWT) which may rely on a client-side data embedded in a token itself (and protected cryptographically), such as the ones used with **claim-based identity**, or may require used of **server-side token authorities** which for additional security are cross-checked via a back channel for every API call.
+The API apps typically authenticate users using `Access Tokens` (such as JWT) which may rely on a client-side data embedded in a token itself (and protected cryptographically), such as the ones used with **claim-based identity**, or may require the use of **server-side token authorities** (aka `TokenRing` in Azos) which for additional security are cross-checked via a back channel for every API call.
+Server-side token authorities are more secure and more complex to implement because:

+- They do not divulge any information even in an encrypted form because server tokens are nothing but randomly generated IDs which point-to security data maintain on the server
+- Server tokens may be revoked/deleted from the store at any time without having to rely on the client-token expiration or blacklisting
+- Server side token introduce state which needs to be checked for every call, this does introduce some performance penalty which can be mitigated by using in-process volatile short-term caching
+- There are simply more components with server-side token authorities, therefore they should be used only when really needed

 The number of authentication modes and methods is really unlimited, hence Azos provides an abstraction via [Credentials](credentials/Credentials.cs) abstract class which has the following concretions:
-- BlankCredenitals - A NOP credential signifying the absence of any meaningful credentials
+- `BlankCredenitals` - A NOP credential signifying the absence of any meaningful credentials
-- BearerCredentials - contain a `Token` field which is typically supplied via `Authorization: Bearer` HTTP header scheme
+- `BearerCredentials` - contain a `Token` field which is typically supplied via `Authorization: Bearer` HTTP header scheme
-- IDPasswordCredentials - contain plain ID/password plain text credentials typically supplied by HTML form post, or `Authorization: Basic` HTTP header scheme
+- `IDPasswordCredentials` - contain plain ID/password plain text credentials typically supplied by HTML form post, or `Authorization: Basic` HTTP header scheme
-- SocialNetTokenCredentials - a social `(NetId,token)` tuple used for login via social networks
+- `SocialNetTokenCredentials` - a social `(NetId,token)` tuple used for login via social networks
-- EntityUriCredentials - point to a resource (such as a group/room etc.) using its URI
+- `EntityUriCredentials` - point to a resource (such as a group/room etc.) using its URI

 The authentication is a process of obtaining a [`User`](User.cs) subject for the supplied credentials.
 ```CSharp